 Washpool World Heritage Trails

-The Washpool and Gibraltar Range National Parks are part of the World Heritage Listed Gondwana Rainforests of Australia which contain the most extensive area of subtropical rainforest in the world.
+The Washpool and Gibraltar Range National Parks are part of the World Heritage Listed Gondwana Rainforests of Australia.

 Event Location: Mulligans Campground in Gibraltar Range National Park, NSW, 2370 (Google Maps)